daviddelaat/Orthopolys.jl/README.md

-Functions to compute the coefficient matrices of some orthogonal polynomials.
+Functions to evaluate and compute the coefficient matrices of orthogonal polynomials.